2025 SP Open – Singles

 Tiantsoa Rakotomanga Rajaonah defeated Janice Tjen in the final, 6–3, 6–4 to win the singles tennis title at the 2025 SP Open.
-She saved three match points en route to her first WTA Tour title, in her first-round match against Ana Sofía Sánchez.
+She saved three match points en route to her first WTA Tour title, in her first-round match against Ana Sofía Sánchez, after being down 0–5 in the final set.
 Rakotomanga Rajaonah was the youngest Frenchwoman to win a WTA Tour title since Océane Dodin in 2016.

 Tjen was the first Indonesian to reach a WTA Tour singles final since Angelique Widjaja in 2002.

 With her first-round match win, Nauhany Vitória Leme da Silva became the first player born in the 2010s to win a WTA Tour main draw match.

 This was the first edition of the tournament.